 - a.
 The assigned Project Development Officer (PDO) of the DSWD Field Office shall conduct a 1-2 hours orientation on the processes to be undertaken in the provision of LSG. - b.
 After the orientation, the PDO shall facilitate the preparation of Individual Grant Proposal (IGP) with the Grant Utilization Plan (GUP); - c.
 The GUP shall be signed by the FR and endorsed by the PDO while the IGP shall be prepared by the PDO; - d.
 The other signatories of the IGP are the Regional Program Coordinator of the SLP Regional Program Management Office (RPMO) as the one who reviewed it and endorsed for approval and the Regional Director or his/her Officer-in-Charge (OIC) as the one who approves the IGP; and - e.
-The attachments to the IGP are the signed GUP and the certification from the E-CLIP Committee certifying the legitimacy of the FR.
+The attachments to the IGP are the signed GUP, the Joint AFP-PNP Intelligence Committee (JAPIC) Certification certifying the legitimacy of the FR, and the E-CLIP Committee endorsement.